 These values are derived from practical measurements, which means that they can vary when the parameters within the measurement are changed like temperature and wavelength.

-What other liquid properties are important?
+What other liquid properties are important for resin 3d-printing?

-Polymer properties
+Polymer properties of resin 3D-printed parts

 Tensile strength, young modulus and elongation